-Next to “Channel” click the Change channel button and select either Beta or Developer.
+Next to “Channel,” click the Change channel button and select either Beta or Developer.
 Then click the Change Channel button.
 Depending on your Chromebook model, either one could be what your hardware needs.
-I suggest starting with Developer channel.
+I suggest starting with the Developer channel.
 If that does not install the Linux Beta software, redo the process in the Beta channel.

 When the channel change operation is completed, click the “Restart your Chromebook” button.

 Caution: You can reverse this process by changing back to the stable channel at any time.
 Google servers automatically will force a power wash when you restart your Chromebook to return to the stable channel.
-When you sign into your Chromebook, you will have to do an initial setup just as you did when unboxing it, but Google will restore most if not all of your previous software and settings.
+When you sign into your Chromebook, you will have to do an initial setup just as you did when unboxing it, but Google will restore most, if not all, of your previous software and settings.
 Make sure you backed up any documents stored locally, however.